To volunteer for the Latinx Program click here

 What do volunteers do for BAWAR?

 Volunteers work with BAWAR in various capacities, depending on their interests, availability, and skills.
-Volunteers who become California State Certified Rape Crisis Counselors staff our 24-hour sexual assault crisis line, which is available to all survivors of sexual assault and their significant others.
-Our counselors also provide accompaniment to rape survivors for hospital, courtroom, and police proceedings.
-While other volunteers have helped us with many things including office support, fundraising, computer assistance, and other special projects.
+Volunteers who become California State Certified Sexual Assault Counselors help staff our 24-hour sexual assault crisis line, which is available to all survivors of sexual assault and their support persons.
+Our counselors also provide accompaniment services to Highland Hospital, Washington Hospital and local police departments.
+Additional volunteer opportunities include: office support, fundraising, technical assistance, and community outreach.

-Who Can Apply to Be a Rape Crisis Counselor?
+Who Can Apply to Be a Sexual Assault Counselor?

 It is not necessary for you to have prior counseling experience or any particular licenses or degrees.
 Thorough preparation is provided during the training.
-Our current volunteer pool includes people from all walks of life and personal backgrounds, who share a deep commitment to supporting rape survivors and working to end sexual violence.
-We accept people of all genders in the counselor training.
-We do require you must be over 18 to be a volunteer.
-And we encourage men who want to work with male survivors and significant others to apply for this training/volunteer opportunity.
+Our current volunteer pool includes people from all walks of life and personal backgrounds, who share a deep commitment to supporting survivors and working to end sexual violence.
+We accept people of all genders in the counselor training, however we do require you to be over 18 to volunteer.
+We encourage survivors of sexual violence and assault to apply for our volunteer program, and we ask that applicants are in a place to support others through their process.
+If you have been or are currently a client of BAWAR, we ask that you wait a minimum of one year before applying to be a Sexual Assault Counselor.

 What’s the Training Like?